stainless-api/stl-api/docs/docs/getting-started.md

 :::caution

 This is alpha software, and we may make significant changes in the coming months.
-But we're eager for you to try it out and let us know what you think!
+We're eager for you to try it out and let us know what you think!

 :::